tobyqin/blog_hexo/source/about/index.md

 title: 关于 / About
 date: 2016-09-24 13:43:25
 ---
 Hi, my name is Toby.
-I am a software engineer in testing, usually called QA engineer.
-I have worked in this area for more than 6 years, if you have good opportunities want to tell me, contact me via GitHub.
+I am a software engineer in testing, usually called as QA engineer.
+I have worked in this field for more than 6 years, if you have good opportunities want to share, welcome to contact me via GitHub.

 At spare time, I like to do a lot of things, reading, photography and coding.
 Have fun and hope you enjoy this website.